 8.4 Insurance.
-The City may require the successful bidder to maintain and provide proof of insurance prior to entering into a contract with the vendor.
+The City may require the successful bidder to maintain and provide proof of insurance prior to entering a contract with the vendor.
 The amount and types of insurance coverage(s) will be determined by the goods to be purchased/scope of services relative to the risk(s) involved in the goods or services to be provided.
 For contracts that involve a potential for theft, forgery or fraud by the successful bidder, a Fidelity Bond/employee dishonesty insurance coverage may be required.
-The solicitation will specify the insurance requirements, and the insurance requirements will not be reduced or waived for any bidder, including the successful bidder.
-Refer to the City's Contract Insurance and Indemnification Manual for guidance in determining the proper insurance requirements.
+The solicitation will specify the insurance requirements, and the insurance requirements will not be reduced or waived for any bidder, including the successful bidder reduces in determining the proper insurance requirements.